iand/spoc/README.md

     if an array then it is interpreted as an array of (p, o, c) all with the same subject s

-* o:  if a string value then this is interprered as the object of a triple. if the value parses as a qname or URI then it is treated as a resource unless x has a value otherwise it is treated as a literal. if an array then it is interpreted as an array of (o,c), i.e. triples with subject s, predicate p
+* o:  if a string value then this is interprered as the object of a triple. if the value parses as a qname or URI then it is treated as a resource unless x has a value of rdfs:Literal otherwise it is treated as a literal. if an array then it is interpreted as an array of (o,c), i.e. triples with subject s, predicate p